Azure/review-checklists/README.md

 4. This will create a PR, and will be reviewed by the corresponding aprovers.

-## Using Azure Resource Graph to verify Azure environments
+## Using Azure Resource Graph to verify Azure environments (advanced)

 As you can see for example in [aks_checklist.en.json](./checklists/aks_checklist.en.json), some of the checks have associated two [Azure Resource Graph](https://docs.microsoft.com/azure/governance/resource-graph/overview) queries: one for Azure resources satisfying the condition ("success"), and another one for Azure resources that do not satisfy the condition ("failure").